 VWCE and IWDA are popular ETFs among index investors.
 The two funds are similar in that they're both highly diversified index funds.
 But they do have differences that can be important long-term.

 We show how you can determine which is better suited for you.
 We then compare VWCE to a combination of IWDA and EMIM.
 EMIM is an ETF that addresses IWDA's main shortcoming in terms of diversification.
-Finally, we put VWCE side-by-side with the Curvo Growth portfolio.
-We end by showing why Curvo is a great way to invest in index funds.
+Finally, we put VWCE side-by-side with the Growth portfolio accessible through Curvo.
+We end by showing why investing with NNEK through Curvo is a great way to grow your wealth using index funds.
 After all, we built Curvo to solve the difficulties of managing your own investments through a broker.

 What is VWCE?